 Absent changes to the Colorado Public Employees’ Retirement Association, PERA, or Colorado’s Taxpayer Bill of Rights, TABOR, Colorado’s public employee retiree population will be on a collision course with the Colorado taxpayer population in the

 (Las Vegas) The longtime Las Vegas headliner Liberace famously remarked that “too Much of a good thing is…Wonderful”.
 He might have been describing this fabled desert playground itself which very simply has no counterpart

 Referendum C set TABOR’s tax baseline at the highest amount collected between 2005 to 2010.
 Ref C’s big-spending advocates promised that its tax burden would last only five years.
 But Coloradans still pay $1 billion each year.

+Several hundred Coloradans gathered yesterday at the state capitol to remind our government officials that we pay the bills.
+Sponsored by a coalition of independent but like-minded organizations, including the Independence Institute, the rally vigorously reasserted our role as citizen-leaders.
 Important points were addressed.
 Paramount were these messages to our state and federal legislators: Stop irresponsible spending and uphold the values of the citizens you represent.
 We don’t want Obamacare.
 We don’t want nannyism.
 We don’t want economy-crippling taxes and regulation.